John Everitt

 Building Tortola's "Patchwork Quilt"

-It is clear from the preceding “Background” document, “The BVI in the mid-1950s”, that the British Virgin Islands hav changed immensely in recent years.
+It is clear from the preceding “Background” document, “The BVI in the mid-1950s”, that the (British) Virgin Islands have changed immensely in recent years.
 This is a result of both external (“global”) influences, and internal (“local”) pressures.
 Simplistically, the people who have generated these internal change, the builders of the modern BVI, may be classified as ‘belongers’ and ‘non-belongers’.
 People tell me that there are different categories of belonger: those who have never left the islands, those who have left and not returned, those who have left and returned, and the children of expats.
 And perhaps there are others as well.
 Similarly non-belongers are divisible into ‘black expatriates’ mostly from other Caribbean societies, ‘white expatriates’ mostly from the United States, the United Kingdom, or Canada, and ‘other expatriates’ – from, for instance, Lebanon.
 Of course each of these categories could be further subdivided.

 Profiles of People in the British Virgin Islands